[3.4] Say_Ten's Double Strike/Spectral Throw Melee Scion - Cheap and Easy to Play

-I am also trying out a 5L Daresso's Defiance on my Talisman Scion and so far I like it.
-Rat's Nest as seen above or even Alpha's Howl would be two other good unique items for this build but they aren't remotely required.
-I have also been liking the use of Rumi's Concotion and Atziri's Promise since I found these.
-You could even use a Taste of Hate flask due to the physical damage scaling.
+You could use a Taste of Hate flask due to the physical damage scaling.
+Some people have run Starforge with this build.
+Some people have run Kaom's Heart and gone fully spectral throw.
 Again, these are good options if you find them or really want to pay for them, thereby making the build a step above the "cheap" level.

 These skills and support gems are listed from left to right in order of importance/use.
 Sometimes you might have one before the other and sometimes you might prefer a defensive gem over an offensive one so the ultimate combination can be your choice.
 Should you happen to find two 6L items, you can also choose if you want to have a better defense (CoDT setup) or offense:

 Double Strike - Melee Physical Damage - Multistrike - Ruthless - Maim - Blood Magic/Melee Splash/Faster Attacks